Vladislav Horohorin: Investigation

 According to the undercover investigation led by the United States Secret Service, Horohorin was one of the founders of CarderPlanet, one of several websites taken down in 2004, as part of the Secret Service's Operation Firewall investigation.
 The web sites were operated by cyber criminal organizations to traffic counterfeit credit cards, and false identification information and documents.
 These websites not only shared information on how to commit fraud, but also provided a forum through which to purchase fraud-related information and tools.
 "The network created by the founders of CarderPlanet, including Vladislav Horohorin, remains one of the most sophisticated organizations of online financial criminals in the world," said Michael Merritt, Assistant Director for Investigations.
 "This network has been repeatedly linked to nearly every major intrusion of financial information reported to the international law enforcement community.
 This arrest illustrates the significance of the Secret Service's commitment to traversing the globe in pursuit of online criminals."

 Horohorin promoted his illegal activities by creating video cartoons ridiculing American card holders.

-Separately, in 2013, Horohorin was named co-conspirator in an indictment, but was not subsequently charged, in a criminal case in District of New Jersey 09-626 (JBS), in which other Russian individuals were charged with successfully hacking Nasdaq, 7-Eleven, Carefour, JCPenney, Heartland Payment Systems, Dow Jones, Jetblue and 23 more corporations.
+Separately, in 2013, Horohorin was named co-conspirator in an indictment, but was not subsequently charged, in a criminal case in District of New Jersey 09-626 (JBS), in which other Russian individuals were charged with successfully hacking Nasdaq, 7-Eleven, Carrefour, JCPenney, Heartland Payment Systems, Dow Jones, Jetblue and 23 more corporations.
 This breach was called the "Largest known data breach conspiracy ever prosecuted" by the U.S. Justice Department.
 As of April 2017, none of Horohorin's co-conspirators had been sentenced.